petrroll/msc-neuro/README.md

 Set of scripts to facilitate experiments done as part of an [AI/ML Msc. thesis](https://github.com/petrroll/msc-thesis) at the Math and Physics Faculty of Charles University in Prague.

 ### Abstract
 Accurate models of visual processing are key tools for sensory neuroscience.
+In recent years, DNNs have been rapidly gaining traction in this domain.
+However, only few studies attempted to incorporate known anatomical properties of visual system in the existing DNN architectures, to improve their interpretability and performance on visual data.
-In this thesis, we explore novel deep learning architectures targeting population data recorded from mammalian primary visual cortex when presented with natural images as stimuli.

-We reimplement a prior model, assessing it in terms of stability and sensitivity to hyperparameters and architecture fine-tuning in an existing neuroscience focused deep learning framework NDN3.
-We proceed to extend the model with components of various DNN models, analyzing novel combinations and ideas from classical computer vision deep learning.
+In this thesis, we optimize a recent biologically inspired deep learning architecture designed for analysis of population data recorded from mammalian primary visual cortex when presented with natural images as stimuli.
+We reimplement this prior modeling in existing neuroscience focused deep learning framework NDN3 and assess it in terms of stability and sensitivity to hyperparameters and architecture fine-tuning.
+We proceed to extend the model with components of various DNN models, analyzing novel combinations and techniques from classical computer vision deep learning, comparing their effectives against the bio-inspired components.

-We were able to identify modifications that secure greater stability of the model.
+We were able to identify modifications that greatly increase the stability of the model, while securing moderate improvement in overall performance.
 Furthermore, we document the importance of small hyperparameters adjustments versus architectural advantages that could facilitate further experiments with the examined architectures.
-All new model componentes were contributed to the open-source NDN3 package, thus enabling rapid experimentation with new techniques in future.
+All-new model components were contributed to the open-source NDN3 package.

+Overall, this work grounds previous bio-inspired DNN architectures in the modern NDN3 environment, identifying optimal hyper-parametrization of the model, and thus enabling efficient future development of these bio-inspired architectures.

 ### Setup:
 0. Hydrate submodules: `make NDN3`